iterami/Docs.htm/common/js/core.md

 ---

 ### `core_hex_to_rgb(args)`
-* Converts a hexadecimal string of length 6 to red, green, and blue.
+* Converts a hexadecimal string of length 6 to red, green, and blue, and returns it.

 Arg | Required? | Notes
 ----|-----------|------